-TASK FOUR: USE IT TASK FIVE: LINK IT Can you use the following words in a sentence? beneficent, beneficence Make a list of quotations from 'A Christmas Carol' that link to the adjective 'beneficent'.
+TASK FIVE: LINK IT Make a list of quotations from 'A Christmas Carol' that link to the adjective 'beneficent'.

 ACTIVITY TWENTY THREE: 'A Christmas Carol' is a defence of charity - and capitalism

 Read the information by Brandon Ambrosino and complete the activities.